MRezaBaiat/dirs-app/README.md

 **Disclaimer**

-this project was designed to only demonstrate logic and practices only , as requested . so please do not expect some "OMG" views :)
+- this project was designed to only demonstrate logic and practices only , as requested . so please do not expect some "OMG" views :)
+- this project was designed in about 1 hour more or less